AiMO-MO-MO/Fantasy-Football-Prediction/README.md

 Furthermore, the dataset encompasses player performance data from the past five years, providing an overview of recent trends.
 It's worth noting that some players may have more extensive data histories than others, potentially influencing the depth of analysis for certain individuals.

 Inclusive of all available data points, even instances where players have scored zero points are included.
 However, the reasons behind these zero scores are not explicitly displayed within the dashboard.

+Along with the ethics of data, the may be limitations for how predict the models are.
+The ARIMA model does not have an extensive time history which could impact results.
+Although the Linear Regression data was broken into years, this type of model does not factor into time into the model.
+This could lead with retired players having predictions.

 ## <a name="db"></a> Data Source: [FootballDB](https://www.footballdb.com/fantasy-football/index.html?pos=RB&yr=2023&wk=%7Bx%7D&key=b6406b7aea3872d5bb677f064673c57f%27)
 ## Image: Freepik Realistic american footbal stadium